What is a go-to-market strategy?

 Build a detailed ICP based on your best existing customers.
 Look at the companies where you close deals fastest, retain longest, and expand most.

+Use the five-dimension framework introduced above: firmographics, technographics, behavioral signals, pain points, and disqualifiers.
 Be specific enough to disqualify bad-fit accounts.
 If your ICP is too broad, your team wastes time on deals you'll never close.

-Step 3: Research the Competitive Landscape
+Step 3: Research the competitive landscape

 Map your direct competitors in the same product category.
 Then identify indirect competitors offering alternative solutions to the same problem.